 One of the essential aims of the Treaty on the Functioning of the European Union is to remove barriers to trade within Europe (Article 26).
 Construction products – from masonry to wall coverings are also meant to be traded freely.
-In this regard, the Regulation (EU) No 305/2011 laying down harmonised conditions for the marketing of construction products (Construction Products Regulation, CPR) provides for harmonization of the internal market.
+In this regard, the Regulation (EU) No 305/2011 laying down harmonised conditions for the marketing of construction products (Construction Products Regulation, CPR) provides for harmonisation of the internal market.
 The CPR has replaced the until 2013 valid Construction Products Directive (CPD, 89/106/EEC).

-The regulation itself merely lays out the basic framework; the technical details are elaborated in harmonized European standards and European assessment documents.
+The regulation itself merely lays out the basic framework; the technical details are elaborated in harmonised European standards and European assessment documents.
 Precondition for CE marking and for the free marketing and use connected with it is that the manufacturer declares the performance of the construction product according to the rules of the regulation.
 Each member state may require that the declared performances satisfy its requirements for the intended use of the construction product.

 Restrictions on free trade are permitted by the Treaty on the Functioning of the European Union (Article 36) if this is required for the protection of the environment, public health or safety.
 The CPR takes this into account in its seven basic requirements for construction works, which include "hygiene, health and the environment".
 The regulation leaves the right of the member states to fix requirements, they consider necessary, to protect the environment and health as well as workers using construction products intact.

 The European Commission offers an informative Database “CP-DS: Legislation on substances in construction products” which standard developers and manufacturers may consult for information on the regulations in different member states which their products must comply with if placed on the market there.
-Standards may introduce levels or classes to meet the different requirements of product use.

 Interim solution on national level